Law and Technology Institute (LTI)

 Students have the opportunity to hone their research, writing, advocacy, and leadership skills through participation in various co-curricular activities, such as the Catholic University Journal of Law and Technology, formerly known as the CommLaw Conspectus: Journal of Communications Law and Technology Policy.
 LTI students additionally plan and participate in programming on various law and technology topics, and have regular opportunities to network with our accomplished and dedicated alumni and friends.

-Professors Megan La Belle and Elizabeth Winston serve as the co-directors of LTI.
+Dean Megan La Belle and Professor Elizabeth Winston serve as the co-directors of LTI.
 Click here for a message from LTI's co-directors.